AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/definition-of-done.md

 ## API Coverage

-In order to ensure the changes are relflected in the API:
+In order to ensure the changes are reflected in the API:

 - Changes of functionality must be covered by api-functional tests
 - API coverage must be added if the functionality that is changed or introduced is not covered by API
-- Admin panel or integrations facing functionality must be covered by REST/SOAP WebAPI
+- Admin panel or integrations facing functionality must be covered by REST WebAPI
 - Frontend facing functionality must be covered by GraphQL API